otterbobotter/MysticParser-a-python-text-game/README.md

 items
 and bags
-rooms are just objects that store the name of the room and some discriptive text items are well items, you can give them an infinite number of arguments and live your best life (in my game items are the base for the NPC's, never would I ever thing a comment I would have to put in would be "This is to stop you from picking up NPC's") Bags hold items, then just hold items
+rooms are just objects that store the name of the room and some discriptive text items are well items, you can give them an infinite number of arguments and live your best life (in my game items are the base for the NPC's, never would I ever think a comment I would have to put in would be "This is to stop you from picking up NPC's") Bags hold items, then just hold items